DFPenn/DFPenn.github.io/_pages/about.md

 populations in breast cancer risk models by proposing a constrained calibration model using two-phase data.
 • Performed numerical simulations to gauge the model’s robustness with varied distributions in two-phase data, exploring diverse scenarios to validate its robustness.
-- *2023.09 - 2023.11*,*Textual Data Reffnement and Patient Proffling in Electronic Health Records*
+- *2023.09 - 2023.11*,*Textual Data Refinement and Patient Proffling in Electronic Health Records*
 • Utilized NLP algorithms to systematically classify and organize electronic health records,and extracted relevant medical indicators, creating a streamlined and organized representation of patient information.
 - *2023.12 - 2024.03*,*Two-phase sampling and analysis for predicting binary outcomes*